alexisdpc/restaurant-drive-thru-AI/README.md

 **Automates a food order from a json food menu using Retrieval-Augmented Generation (RAG) with OpenAI and MistralAI.**

-These are the responses obtained from running the Python script using OpenA
+These are the responses obtained from running the Python script using OpenAI

 - "Hi, do you have cola?"